imedan/AstroPAL_Coding_Workshop/2021_Workshop/git_introduction/README.md

 Note that if you (or a collaborator) have also made changes to ``main`` while making changes ``test``, git will try its best to merge the branches, except when each branch changed the same part of a file.
 When trying to merge, git will tell you if there are conflicts and you can display the conflicts by running ``git status``.
 You can then display the portion of the file that provides the conflict by running ``cat spectra_reduction.py``.
 Then, you have to edit the line(s) in question in an attempt to resolve the conflict.
 This isn't always straightforward and will vary from case-to-case, but once the conflict is resolved you should be able to merge the branches.
 If no conflicts remain, it is usually best practice to then delete the merged branch:

 	git branch -d test

+## Sharing Your Repository

+Up until now, everything you have been doing has been local to your machine.
+You can share your repository through something like Github though, which may be a good option for sharing code with collaborators or for a publication.
+To do this, you will need to create a Github account and [create a new repository on Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
+To avoid errors, do not initialize the new repository with README, license, or ``gitignore`` files.
+You can add these files after your project has been pushed to GitHub.
+Once you have created the repository, you can create a connection between your local and remote repository on Github:

+	git remote add origin  <REMOTE_URL>

+To verify the connection, you should run:

+	git remote -v

+Once the connection is verified, you can push all commits in your local repository to the remote one:

+	git push -u origin main

+Now your local and remote repositories are officially linked!
+Now anytime you make a commit, you can push it to the remote repository.
+Normally, your work flow will look like:

+	git add spectra_reduction.py
+	git commit -m "Add new function"
+	git push

+And now this newest commit will appear on Github for all of your collaborators to see.